-At the former it had incurred nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost would be higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.
+At the former the unit had incurred nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost was going to be higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.

-(Right above: This is the area of the Steenbeek - the stream runs close to the line of trees and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
+(Right: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
 It is some eight kilometres distant from a village called Passchendaele. - photograph from 2010)

-Following the action in mid-August at the Steenbeek there had then been four weeks of relative calm which was for the Newfoundland Battalion to begin on August 24 with a fourday withdrawal from the forward area to Penton Camp to the north-west of Poperinghe.
+There were then to be four weeks of relative calm which was for the Newfoundland Battalion to begin on August 24 with a four-day withdrawal from the forward area to Penton Camp to the north-west of Poperinghe.
 This reprieve would continue while the British forces re-enforced and re-organized after a month of fighting that had not gone as well as the British High Command had optimistically anticipated.

-(Right below: The once-village of Passchendaele as seen from the air in 1917, after the battle of that name - from Illustration)
+(Right: The once-village of Passchendaele, shown further above, as seen from the air in 1917, after the battle of that name, - from Illustration)

-The Newfoundland unit would go back to war during the last days of what had been a fine month of September, in contrast to what had gone before - but, as the fighting at Passchendaele started once more...so did the rains.
+The Newfoundland unit would go back to war during the last days of what had been a fine month of September, in contrast to what had gone before - but, as the fighting at Passchendaele had started once more...so had the rain.

-The offensive was to re-commence for the 1st Battalion on September 25, although the unit had incurred four wounded two days prior to that date due to long-range artillery fire.
-Back in their forward trenches they prepared for their next concerted attack on German positions.
+The offensive would recommence for the 1st Battalion on September 25, although the unit had incurred four wounded two days prior to that date due to long-range artillery fire.
+Back in their forward trenches they had prepared for their next concerted attack on German positions.
 It would come some two weeks later and it would come at the Broembeek.

-(Right below: An innocuous, placid stream shown here, in 1917 the Broembeek was a torrent which would flood the surrounding terrain, transforming it into a quagmire. - photograph from 2009)
+(Right above: An innocuous, placid stream shown here, in 1917 the Broembeek was a torrent which would flood the surrounding terrain, transforming it into a quagmire. - photograph from 2009)

-It was to be only two days after this above-mentioned confrontation that the 1st Battalion then marched to the railway station at Elverdinghe, from there to be transported to Swindon Camp in the area of Proven.
-Having remained there for five days to be both re-enforced and bombed, on the morning of October 17 the unit was once more to board a train.
+It was to be only two days after this above-mentioned confrontation that the 1st Battalion then marched to the railway station at Elverdinghe from there to be transported to Swindon Camp in the area of Proven.
+Having remained there for five days to be both reenforced and bombed, on the morning of October 17 the unit was once more to board a train.

-By ten-thirty that same evening, the Newfoundland Battalion had arrived just to the west of the city of Arras and would now march the final few kilometres to its billets in the community of Berlesau-Bois.
+By ten-thirty that same evening, the Newfoundland Battalion had arrived just to the west of the city of Arras and would now march the final few kilometres to its billets in the community of Berles-au-Bois.

-It was then on November 17 - having spent four weeks and three days at Berles-au-Bois - that the 1st Battalion was to be ordered once again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
-From there it began to move further eastward, now on foot, towards the theatre of the battle now imminent.
+The Newfoundlanders was still there, at Berles-au-Bois, four weeks and two days later when, on November 17, the 1st Battalion was to be ordered yet again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
+From there it began to move further eastward, on foot, towards the theatre of the battle now imminent.